-The episode 'Blue Cat Blues,' which ends with Tom and Jerry sitting on a railroad track as a train approaches, is real.
+An episode titled 'Blue Cat Blues' ends with Tom and Jerry sitting on a railroad track as a train approaches.

 A common claim about the classic cartoon Tom and Jerry holds that the final episode of the series ended with both characters committing suicide: